 Point Solution Cons

-• Limiting.
 When a new problem arises, you will need to start from scratch to find a solution that can address it.
+This can lead to “point solution fatigue” as you may end up adding multiple point solutions to solve new problems.

-• Management is Complex.
-The more point solutions you implement, the harder it is for IT to keep up with managing the sprawl of it all.
+The more point solutions you implement, the harder it is for IT to manage the sprawl of it all.

-Enterprise Platform VS Point Solution: Which One is Better?
+Enterprise Platform VS Point Solution: Which One is Better For Your Unique Needs?

-There’s no denying that there are plenty of point solutions on the market that are excellent at tackling the specific problems they specialize in.
+There’s no denying that there are multiple point solutions on the market that are excellent at tackling the specific problems they specialize in.
 But even if a point solution solves one existing problem, treating every issue you face as an isolated incident has its downsides long-term.

 Ask yourself: Am I setting myself up for a management nightmare down the road?

 Enterprise platforms deliver the flexibility and scalability to solve today’s problems and whatever tomorrow brings.
-These platforms offer choices, providing many roads to potential IT project success versus the single avenue to success that point solutions provide.
+These platforms offer choices, providing many roads to potential IT project success versus the single avenue to success that point solutions provide that can lead to point solution fatigue.
 And when one project ends and you’re ready to add another functionality, it’s easy to execute.

 About Kara